ruby/www.ruby-lang.org/README.md

 Then open [http://localhost:4000/](http://localhost:4000/)
 in your local browser to access the preview.

-**Note:** The build of the site will take several minutes, and large parts of the site will not be available until the build has completely finished.
+**Note:** The build of the site will take several minutes.
+If you created the site previously and the `_site` directory already exists, the web server will start instantly but large parts of the site will not be updated until the build has completely finished.
 Also, the build may fail silently when using the preview mode.

-To get feedback on the success of the build you might want to create the website *without starting a local server* instead:
+To always get feedback on the success of the build you might want to create the website *without starting a local server* instead:

 ``` sh